 - I. The Superintendent shall issue directives concerning school volunteers as may be deemed necessary. - II.
-Individuals interested in becoming school volunteers must submit a Volunteer Application, a Preference Checklist, and a Security Background self-disclosure form to a District principal for eventual approval by the Superintendent or designee. - III.
+Individuals interested in becoming school volunteers must submit a Volunteer Application, a Preference Checklist, and a Security Background self-disclosure form to a District principal for eventual approval by the Superintendent or designee.
+School Volunteers shall meet level one (1) or level two (2) screening requirements as determined by the nature of the volunteer activity(ies).
+A person who has been convicted of a crime that would disqualify him/her for employment in the District, shall not be accepted as a volunteer. - III.
 The school principal and each staff member who is assigned a school volunteer shall be responsible for assigning duties which are consistent with Florida Statutes, State Board of Education rules, and School Board rules. - IV.
 All school volunteers are subject to the protections of Florida Volunteer Protection Act, §768.1355, Florida Statutes, as it may be amended for time to time.

-110.504(4) (5), 440.02(15)(d)6, 768.28, 943.04351, 1001.43, 1012.01, F.S.
+110.504(4) (5), 435.03, 435.04, 440.02(15)(d)6, 768.28, 943.04351, 1001.43, 1012.01, F.S.